Note:

-The individual server data is available in Applicare console.
-Applicare calculates the average and post it to LAMA.
+You can access individual server data directly through the Applicare console.
+Applicare computes the average of this data and posts the aggregated result to LAMA.

 Hardware Metrics